finos/spring-bot/tools/reminder-bot/README.md

  # Reminder Bot

-Reminder Bot acts as your personal assistant by sending you reminders To send a Reminder , type in a message in Symphony room with time component involved.
+Reminder Bot acts as your personal assistant by sending you reminders To send a Reminder , add the Reminder bot to symphony room and type in a message in Symphony room with time component involved.
 Help options include :
 Listing down the reminders for the room
 Listing down the timezones